 Preparing for diligence: diligence requests

-- Industry.
-In the United States, unlike in Europe, cybersecurity and data privacy are not subject to a single overarching regulatory and statutory framework.
+- Industry: In the United States, unlike in Europe, cybersecurity and data privacy are not subject to a single overarching regulatory and statutory framework.
 Instead, the requirements will vary depending on the specific industry.
 Therefore, for certain industries, such as healthcare and financial services, it is important that diligence questions focus on the requirements that are unique to those industries.

 These initial observations will serve two purposes.
 First, it will allow the Buyer to tailor its due diligence requests to the specific Target by identifying issues that are likely to be most important to the review.
 Second, it will allow the Buyer to identify at an early stage the biggest risks to the transaction and ensure that those risks are specifically analysed during the due diligence review.
-The following are some of the key risks that can be identified in the process:
+The following are some of the key risks that can be identified in this process:

-- Financial industry.
-Cybersecurity in the financial sector has been an increasing area of focus for US and state regulators.
+- Financial industry: Cybersecurity in the financial sector has been an increasing area of focus for US and state regulators.
 Therefore, cyber diligence should be a specific area of focus for these entities.
-This diligence should consider whether, for example, the financial institution complies with the New York Department of Financial Services (NY DFS) cybersecurity regulations and the Gramm-Leach-Bliley Act (GLBA) and implementing regulations such as the Security and Exchange Commission's (SEC) Regulation S-P and the Interagency Guidelines Establishing Information Security Standards, as applicable.
+This diligence should consider whether, for example, the financial institution complies with the New York Department of Financial Services (NY DFS) cybersecurity regulations and the Gramm-Leach-Bliley Act (GLBA) and implementing regulations such as the Security and Exchange Commission’s (SEC) Regulation S-P and the Interagency Guidelines Establishing Information Security Standards, as applicable.

-- Healthcare industry.
-Targets in the healthcare industry may be subject to laws that specify data protection requirements for that sector, such as the Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (the HITECH Act).
+- Healthcare industry: Targets in the healthcare industry may be subject to laws that specify data protection requirements for that sector, such as the Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (the HITECH Act).

-- Government contractors.
-Government contractors are subject to a variety of cybersecurity requirements, the most prominent of which is the National Institute of Standards and Technology's (NIST) Special Publication No. 800-171 (Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations).
+- Government contractors: Government contractors are subject to a variety of cybersecurity requirements, the most prominent of which is the National Institute of Standards and Technology’s (NIST) Special Publication No. 800-171 (Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations).
 Federal government contractors may be required to implement all (Department of Defense contractors and subcontractors) or some (all other federal agency contractors and subcontractors) of the requirements in this standard.